Dahlia-Chehata/Dahlia-Chehata.github.io/_posts/2020-06-13-coding_period_week2.md

 cupy.polynomial.polyutils.trimseq()

 ```
+Work is still in progress for those features:

-1. `cupy.convolve()` and `cupy.correlate()` still need some inspection in handling number of threads per block/ number of blocks per grid when dealing with CUDA dynamic parallelism
+1. `cupy.convolve()` and `cupy.correlate()` need some inspection in handling number of threads per block/ number of blocks per grid when dealing with CUDA dynamic parallelism
-2. `cupy.polynomial.polynomial.polyvander()` is still in progress while comparing various approaches to minimize computations time.
+2. `cupy.polynomial.polynomial.polyvander()` still comparing several implementation approaches to minimize computations time.
 3. `cupy.polynomial.polynomial.polycompanion()`: Test coverage enhancement and documentation are still under review

 Overall, it is a great experience where I am discovering new aspects to NumPy and CUDA.